lhmouse/k3/PROTOCOL.md

 1. A message from a client peer may be sent as an HTTP GET request message, an HTTP HEAD request message, a WebSocket text message, or a WebSocket binary message.
-The requirements and limitations of the format of a message does not affect its semantics.
+The requirements and limitations of the format of a message have no effect on its semantics.
 2. A client peer that sends HTTP request messages shall include authentication information within its URI query.
 The URI fragment and HTTP request message body have no meaning and should be empty.